pedrohjc/Shopping-List-App/README.md

 ## One Screen App
 The app was created to be used only on one screen.
 The user wont need to change screen or wait for any loading screen since the memory used to save the items on the list is local.
 The app was design using AlertDialog.
-It makes the UX much easier to deal and userfriendly.
+It makes the UX much easier to deal and user friendly.

 ### Standard/Inital Screen
 As you can see below, the standard screen is pretty intuitive and easy to use.